albert-haliulov/microprofile-healthcheck/README.md

 }
 ````

+## Build applications Name and Ping

+>>>> TODO - add screenshots about how to build an application.

+## Play with app

-This health check verifies that the `name` microservice is available at `http://name-service:9080/api`.
-The `name-service` host name is only accessible from inside the cluster, you can’t access it yourself.
+This health check verifies that the `name` microservice is available at `http://localhost:9081/api`.
 If it’s available, then it returns an `UP` status.
 Similarly, if it’s unavailable then it returns a `DOWN` status.
 When the status is `DOWN` the microservice is considered to be unhealthy.

 The health check for the `name` microservice has already been implemented.
 It has been setup to become unhealthy for 60 seconds when a specific endpoint is called.
 This endpoint has been provided for you to observe the results of an unhealthy pod and how Kubernetes reacts.

 ````